amberjohnsonsmile/collaborating-kyle-and-amber/README.md

 ### Task 2 -- Amber
 Slack your partner.
 You should both create a new CSS file.
 Link to it from one of your HTML files.

+### Task 3 -- Kyle
+You should create a new CSS file.
+Link to it from one of your HTML files.